unejamardiani/strim/README.md

 Deploy the contents of this directory to Azure Static Web Apps or an App Service configured for static files.
 The app has no server-side dependencies.

+## Playlist fetching and CORS

+Some playlist hosts do not send CORS headers, which blocks direct browser fetches. strim will automatically retry through lightweight public CORS proxies (isomorphic-git and AllOrigins) if a direct request fails.
+If a host also blocks those proxies, paste the playlist text into the app instead.